buddhist-uni/buddhist-uni.github.io/_content/monographs/meditators-life-of-the-buddha_analayo.md

 pages: 258
 ---

-An guided anthology of the Buddha's career as a meditator, with reflections from the author's own research and practice.
+A guided anthology of the Buddha's career as a meditator, with reflections from the author's own research and practice.